-The Low-Down On Advisor Fees and Structures
+How Wealth Advisor Fees and Structures Work

 While wealth management firms will help you allocate your assets and products to meet your goals, the costs can often add up like crazy.
 Plus, advisor fees for handling your portfolio and offering advice vary.
 For example, most traditional financial advisors require a minimum investment amount before even consider working with you.
 While the basic service of a robo-advisor means nobody to talk with and lower fees for you, some may give you an option to consult with a human advisor, but usually only after you’ve invested a huge chunk of money—sometimes as much as $500,000.

 Like so many of life’s journeys and new endeavors, in your mission to increase your money for the future, advice is not free.
 And in the world of financial advisors, there are, for the most part, three broad types of fee structures and advisory services to the wealth game: